-We will be using the textbook entitled Modern Business Statistics with Calculus: An Applied Approach ISBN-9781285149028, by Anderson, Sweeney, Williams, Camm, Cochran, Larson, Hodgkins, published by Cengage Learning.
+We will be using the textbook entitled Modern Business Statistics with Calculus: An Applied Approach by Anderson, Sweeney, Williams, Camm, Cochran, Larson, Hodgkins, published by Cengage Learning.
 This textbook is primarily an eBook incorporated into the SHSU Blackboard learning management system.
-You can purchase access to the book and its materials through Blackboard or through the bookstore.
+You can purchase access to the book and its materials through Blackboard by clicking on the Purchase Course Materials link in the left hand column of the Blackboard page for this course.
 The eBook is required because all of the homework assignments are online.

-EVERY STUDENT IS EXPECTED TO HAVE A CALCULATOR WHICH CAN HANDLE EXPONENTS, NATURAL LOG-ARITHMS AND FACTORIALS.
+EVERY STUDENT IS EXPECTED TO HAVE A CALCULATOR WHICH CAN HANDLE EXPONENTS , NATURAL LOGARITHMS AND FACTORIALS.
 CALCULATORS SHOULD BE BROUGHT TO EVERY CLASS MEETING.
 CALCULATORS CAN NOT BE SHARED DURING EXAMS.
-CALCULATORS BUILT INTO CELL PHONES AND PDA'S ARE UNACCEPT-ABLE.
+CALCULATORS BUILT INTO CELL PHONES AND PDA S ARE UNACCEPTABLE.